dannyquinn/domainvalues/README.md

 <!--The [details page](DETAIL.md) covers the syntax, options and validation rules in more detail.-->

-In the above example, the file is intened to populate the dbo.Product table.
+In the above example, the file is intended to populate the dbo.Product table.

 After the Data keyword the column names are listed separated by the pipe character and each subsequent line represents one row of data.
 As more lines or columns are added the table automatically formats to keep the columns aligned.